 Introducing Posts Table Pro

 Fortunately, finding the best WordPress student database plugin isn’t as difficult as it may seem.
-Our Posts Table Pro plugin is a robust solution that meets all of the requirements as mentioned above.
-More specifically, it lets you create a searchable and sortable student database that can be modified to fit your particular needs then displayed on the front-end of your WordPress site.
+Our Posts Table Pro plugin is a robust solution that meets all of the requirements mentioned above.
+More specifically, it lets you create a searchable and sortable student database that can be modified to fit your particular needs and then displayed on the front end of your WordPress site.

 You’ll be able to include as much information as you want in your student records using a customizable shortcode, easily organize everything, and enable users to quickly find the student they’re looking for.
 Plus, by purchasing this plugin you’ll get expert support in case you need help getting started.